-Second, I turn to the equity standard.
+I now turn to the question of whether Respondent meets the equity standard.
 An employee must repay a valid debt unless doing so would be inequitable.
-There are no rigid rules for determining whether repayment is equitable, but factors considered generally include: whether the debt is substantial; whether repayment would be unconscionable in the Respondent's unique circumstances; whether the debtor has relinquished a valuable right or changed his or her position based on the overpayment; and whether collection of the debt would impose an undue financial burden.
-The general rule requires the employee to repay the debt unless doing so would be inequitable.
-The nature of the debt is not punitive; the debt is merely the difference between the amount paid by the Department and the amount the Department should have paid to Respondent in each pay period.
+There are no rigid rules for determining whether repayment is equitable, but factors considered generally include: whether the debt is substantial; whether repayment would be unconscionable in the Respondent's unique circumstances; whether the debtor has relinquished a valuable right or changed his or her position